Function theory on the Neil parabola

 For the purposes of motivating the present article, let us indulge in a short tangent.
-An interesting question, because of its geometric implications, is for which complex spaces do we have $c_X = k_X$?
+An interesting question, because of its geometric implications (including the existence of one dimensional analytic retracts), is for which complex spaces do we have $c_X = k_X$?
 The most important contribution to this question is by L.\!
 Lempert \cite{LEM}.
 Lempert's theorem proves the Carath\'eodory and Kobayashi distances agree on a convex domain.
-This theorem came as a surprise for a couple of two reasons: first, convexity is not a biholomorphic invariant, and second, \emph{there were not many explicit examples available at the time}.
-(The plot thickens on this problem: there is a domain, namely the symmetrized bidisk, in $\mathbb{C}^2$ for which the two distances agree, yet this domain is not biholomorphically equivalent to a convex domain.
-See \cite{J-P} for a summary of these results.)
+This theorem came as a surprise for a couple of reasons: first, convexity is not a biholomorphic invariant, and second, which is our main point here, \emph{there were not many explicit examples available at the time}\footnote{The plot thickens on this problem: there is a domain, namely the symmetrized bidisc, in $\mathbb{C}^2$ for which the two distances agree, yet this domain is not biholomorphically equivalent to a convex domain.
+See \cite{J-P} for a summary of these results.}.
+While we cannot remedy the problem of a lack of examples in the past, we can attempt to add to the current selection of explicit examples.
+Many theorems about invariant metrics can be proved in the generality of complex spaces (see \cite{KOB} for instance) yet curiously there do not seem to be any nontrivial, explicit examples of the Carath\'eodory distance for a complex space \emph{with a singularity}.
+Perhaps the simplest complex space with a singularity is the variety contained in the bidisk given by